by Mike G, May 2019

 The birth of IDM and ambient techno

 The intelligent dance music (IDM) tag the music was saddled with was appalling, really.
-Dance music scribe Simon Reynolds says this instant signpost for snobbery was first coined in 1993 in an online mailing list that was mostly populated by fans of electronica savant Aphex Twin.
+An instant signpost for snobbery.
+Dance music scribe Simon Reynolds says it was first coined in 1993 in an online mailing list that was mostly populated by fans of electronica savant Aphex Twin.
 But unlike the actually quite useful tag of electronic listening music (ELM) – coined around the same time – the IDM tag has stuck.
 Everyone seems to know what it means these days, so I’ll continue using it – reluctantly.

 Independent label GPR (General Production Recordings) was where Hannant’s early recordings had their home.
 GPR released some of the era’s outstanding ambient tech and IDM including music by Hannant, Luke Slater (as The 7th Plain), The Black Dog, Plaid and The Sunkings.
-It was a short-lived venture that’s beloved by collectors and fans, though far less so by some of the artists as we shall see.
+It was a short-lived venture that’s beloved by collectors and fans but far less so by some of the artists, as we shall see.
 It’s often overlooked in British techno and electronica histories in favour of more enduring labels like the Sheffield-based Warp Records.
 It was the latter which really crystallised the idea of listening techno with its two popular and highly influential Artificial Intelligence compilations from 1992 and 1994, the second of which included two contributions from Hannant (several years earlier, seeking a label for his first release, he had sent demos to both GPR and Warp – GPR got him first).

-Oli Warwick’s excellent 2015 feature for Red Bull Music Academy, The Untold Story of London Techno 1989-1997 succinctly describes the early scene that Hannant came to be associated with:
+Oli Warwick’s excellent 2015 feature for Red Bull Music Academy, The Untold Story of London Techno 1989-1997, succinctly describes the early scene that Hannant came to be associated with: